craigmayhew/pipe-gpt/README.md

  - Add unit tests
  - Add documentation
  - Support roles such as "software developer", "data scientist" etc
- - Examples of good prompts:
-    - `cat main.rs | pipegpt -p "How would you improve this code?
-Include line numbers in your comments so I can tell where you mean."`
-    - `cat main.rs | pipegpt -p "Is this code production ready?
-If yes reply "Yes".
-If no, then explain why not.
-Be concise."`
-    - `cat file.json | pipegpt -p "Convert this JSON to YAML"`
-    - `git diff -- staged | pipegpt -p "Code review this code change"`
-    - `cat french.txt | pipegpt -p "Translate this to English please."`
  - Release crate

 ## Set the open api key env var in windows powershell